-- USB drive: Enable or disable the use of a USB flash drive. - Firmware upgrade from USB: Enable or disable firmware updates from a USB flash drive. - Enable Internet connection: Enable or disable the Internet connection. - NOTE: If you disable it, you also disable automatic firmware updates. - Printer access control: Enable, disable, or change the administrator password.
+- USB drive: Enable or disable the use of a USB flash drive. - Firmware upgrade from USB: Enable or disable firmware upgates from a USB flash drive. - Enable Internet connection: Enable or disable the Internet connection. - NOTE: If you disable it, you also disable automatic firmware upgrades and HP ePrint. - Printer access control: Enable, disable, or change the administrator password.